Once You Have F You Money, It’s Hard To Tell Others To F Off!

 Just know this.
 Money simply amplifies who you ALREADY are.
 If you're like most people, then having F You Money isn't going to suddenly turn you into a saint or an asshole.
 Only people who are already assholes tend to become bigger assholes once they have money!

-Having F You Money actually has the opposite effect for most people.
+Having F You Money often helps people be better, believe it or not.
 Having money makes normal people less agitated, less insecure, and much more appreciative of what they've got.

 In other words, if you want to naturally be kinder, get richer!
 I promise you will become less envious, more appreciative, and more empathetic of others if you're financially secure.